biscuitboost/yourbanger-fe/src/data/post/personalized-gift-ideas-for-men.md

 title: "Personalized Gift Ideas for Men: Beyond the Usual Suspects"
 excerpt: "Tired of giving him another tie or gift card?
 These personalized gift ideas for men actually show you put thought into it—from custom songs to meaningful keepsakes."
 image: ~/assets/images/blog/personalized-gifts-men-hero.jpg
-# IMAGE NEEDED: Masculine personalized gifts arranged - engraved leather wallet, custom BBQ tools, whiskey glasses, perhaps a phone showing a custom song
+imageAlt: "Personalized gift ideas for men including engraved leather wallet, custom BBQ tools, and whiskey glasses"
 category: Gift Guides
 tags:
   - gifts for him